shaisachs/the-check/README.md

 She set to work with clinical enthusiasm: lift a receipt, flatten it gently, press the lid of the scanner closed, tap the keyboard with a flourish.
 The machine hummed with a steady, patient rhythm.

-Frankie watched her for a while, then wandered off to reorganize the tea shelf—a task she’d been avoiding for months.
+Frankie watched her for a while, then wandered off to reorganize the tea shelf-a task she’d been avoiding for months.
 Every few minutes, the soft whir of the scanner drifted through the diner, creating a kind of irregular heartbeat.

 “You know these aren’t historically important,” Frankie said eventually.

 Augusta held up a receipt with a swirl of arrows and a note that said *ask about the dog park—he’ll appreciate it*.

-“This is history,” she said.
+“This check is history,” she said.
 “Just not the kind museums know how to display.”

 Frankie didn’t answer.
-She poured them both more coffee.
+Wordlessly she set out two slices of pie.

 The receipt printer across the room whirred once, abruptly, as if clearing its throat.